 - No towing between riders is allowed, in line with international rules.

-- Riders are not permitted to draft behind cycles not participating in The Magalies Adventure, but may however draft behind other participating riders on Stages 1 and 2.
+- Riders are not permitted to draft behind cycles not participating in The Magalies Adventure, but may however draft behind other participating riders.

 - No drafting is permitted behind any other vehicles on the route, including private motorcycles and race support vehicles.